ec19374/Cloud_Mini_Project/README.md

 sudo docker push localhost:32000/cassandra-test # To push it to the registry

-2.The new configuration should be loaded with a Docker daemon restart and restart cassandra-image again - sudo systemctl restart docker
+2.Load the new configuration with a Docker daemon restart and restart cassandra-image again - sudo systemctl restart docker